Nanny interviewing: Is your Nanny the Best Possible Fit?

 environment you desire for your children?

-- Is the nanny qualified in CPR and First Aid for children
+- Does the nanny have current CPR and First Aid certification?

-Does he or she demonstrate a good overall understanding of children's health issues,
+Does the nanny demonstrate a good overall understanding of children's health issues?

 - Will the nanny watch out for your children's nutritional

-health, by providing the balanced, appropriately timed meals and snacks?
+health by providing balanced, appropriately timed meals and snacks?

 - Is the nanny experienced in caring for children?

-Does he or she understand current child development theory, especially as it relates
+Does the nanny understand current child development, especially as it relates to

-to your children's stages and the stages they are growing into?
-In addition, can
+your children's stages and the stages they are growing into?
+Can the nanny provide

-- What is the nanny's childcare philosophy, how do they
+- What is the nanny's childcare philosophy, and how do she

 discipline children?